 Ken’s work has been included in ten ACM SIGGRAPH* Art Galleries, with a total of twenty-seven works shown.
 The most recent of these was the 2008 Slow Art exhibition in Los Angeles.

-Ken has lectured frequently about his work and creative practice.
+Ken has lectured frequently around the world about his work and creative practice.
 In 2005, he was a Malloy Visiting Fellow at Juniata College.
 He has presented his work at the School of Visual Arts, numerous SIGGRAPH conferences, the Digital Arts and Sciences Program at the University of Florida, the School of Architecture at New Jersey Institute of Technology, Boston University, the General Motors Design Center and Lucasfilm Animation Singapore, among many others.
 Ken taught as a Professor of Visual Effects in the School of Film and Digital Media at Savannah College of Art and Design, 2007–2011.
 He worked and taught as a Technical Trainer and Training Supervisor at Lucasfilm/Industrial Light & Magic Singapore, 2011–2019.

 Books containing Ken’s work include Art of the Digital Age by Bruce Wands (Thames and Hudson), Painting the Digital River by James Faure Walker (Prentice Hall) and CGI: The Art of the 3D Computer-Generated Image by Peter Weishar (Abrams).
 Aesthetic Computing, edited by Dr. Paul Fishwick (MIT Press), includes cover artwork created by Ken and a chapter on his Encoding with Prime Factors series.